-LinkedIn Targeting 101
+The Fundamentals of LinkedIn Targeting

 - Define your target audience.

-- Company or institution
+Company or institution

 Contact Targeting connects to your existing contacts, while website retargeting uses your website visitor’s interests to serve them relevant content on LinkedIn.

 If you want to replicate your audience again or tweak it slightly for A/B testing, save it as a template for other campaigns.
 Once you’ve identified your target audience, LinkedIn’s campaign manager will suggest ad formats, like text, single image, carousel, video, or dynamic.